Best LLM for Coding

 Source: swebench.com, March 2026

 Six months ago, GPT-4o was the default for most developers.
 That world is gone.
-In March 2026, there are at least five models scoring above 80% on SWE-bench Verified, context windows have converged at 1 million tokens, and DeepSeek is delivering frontier-level coding performance at 1/20th the price of Claude or GPT.
+In March 2026, there are at least four models scoring above 75% on SWE-bench Verified, context windows have converged at 1 million tokens, and DeepSeek is delivering frontier-level coding performance at a fraction of the price of Claude or GPT.

-This article compares every major LLM on the benchmarks that actually matter for coding: SWE-bench (real GitHub issue resolution), Aider's polyglot benchmark (multi-language coding tasks), and LiveCodeBench (competitive programming).
+This article compares every major LLM on the benchmarks that actually matter for coding: SWE-bench (real GitHub issue resolution) and Aider's polyglot benchmark (multi-language coding tasks).
 We include pricing for every model so you can calculate your own cost-performance tradeoff.

 SWE-bench Verified: the gold standard